Realization of a minimal Kitaev chain in coupled quantum dots

-The measurements were conducted in a dilution refrigerator with electron temperature $T \approx\SI{45}{mK}$ and in the presence of a magnetic field $B = \SI{200}{mT}$ applied approximately along the nanowire axis.
-The combination of Zeeman energy $E_\mathrm{Z}$ and orbital level spacing allows single-electron QD transitions to be spin-polarized.
-At the charge transition between occupancy $2n$ and $2n+1$ ($n$ being an integer), the electron added to or removed from the QD is polarized to spin-down ($\downarrow$, lower in energy).
-The next level available for occupation, at the transition between $2n+1$ and $2n+2$ electrons, has the opposite polarization of spin-up ($\uparrow$, higher in energy) ~\cite{Hanson.2007}.
-To ensure the spin polarization is complete, the experiment was conducted with $E_\mathrm{Z} \approx \SI{200}{\micro eV} > \abs{e\VL}, \abs{e\VR}$ (see Fig.~\ref{ED_dotchar} for details on the determination of the spin configuration).
-A scanning electron microscope image of the measured device is shown in Fig.~\ref{fig: schematics}g.
-We have fabricated and measured six devices with similar geometry.
-Two of them showed hybridization of the QD states by means of CAR and ECT.
-We report on the detailed measurements of Device~A in the main text and show qualitatively similar measurements from Device~B in Fig.~\ref{ED:device_2}.
+Measurements were conducted in a dilution refrigerator in the presence of a magnetic field $B = \SI{200}{mT}$ applied approximately along the nanowire axis.
+The combination of Zeeman splitting $E_\mathrm{Z}$ and orbital level spacing allows single-electron QD transitions to be spin-polarized.
+Two neighbouring Coulomb resonances correspond to opposite spin orientations, enabling the QD spins to be either parallel ($\uparrow \uparrow$ and $\downarrow\downarrow$) or anti-parallel ($\uparrow\downarrow$ and $\downarrow\uparrow$).
+We report on two devices, A in the main text and B in Extended Data (\cref{fig:pmm-ED_device_2} and \cref{fig:pmm-ED_devB_biasGates}).
+A scanning electron microscope image of Device~A is shown in \cref{fig:pmm-fig1}g.